 MySQL is an open-source relational database management system.
 It is considered a “fast, stable, and true multi-user, multi-threaded sql server.”
 MySQL is used in many web applications and websites, and there are several commercial databases that are compatible with it.
 Users interact with the database through the Structured Query Language (SQL).
 The default version of MySQL uses InnoDB as a storage engine.
 However, the MySQL storage engine architecture is pluggable, allowing for a specialized storage engine to be used.
 MySQL has been actively updated and supported since 1995, with new versions being released every 1-3 years.
 Several MySQL forks exist, most notably MariaDB, which is led by the original MySQL developers.
 Oracle, which acquired MySQL in 2010, offers several paid editions of the DBMS that offer additional features.

 MySQL was first released on May 23, 1995.
-It was created by MySQL AB, and first developed by two of MySQL AB's founders, David Axmark and Michael Widenius.
+It was created by MySQL AB, and first developed by two of MySQL AB's founders, David Axmark and Monty Widenius.
 Sun Microsystems acquired MySQL AB in 2008, and thus Oracle acquired MySQL through their 2010 acquisition of Sun.
 In response to the Oracle purchase, Michael Widenius forked MySQL, creating MariaDB.
 InnoDB became the default storage engine for MySQL at version 5.5, in 2010.
 Prior to this, the default storage engine had been MyISAM, which lacked transaction support and foreign key support.
 Some MySQL forks also used a fork of InnoDB.

 InnoDB takes fuzzy checkpoints during normal operation.
 When the database shuts down, it takes a sharp checkpoint.